 Why ESG ratings matter and how companies use them

-The role of ESG ratings in investment decisions and corporate sustainability strategies is undeniable…In the coming years, and with the EU setting the tone, we can anticipate further regulation of rating agencies and the standardisation of methodologies.
-It is also foreseeable that double materiality assessments will inform and complement ESG ratings, which will play a pivotal role in shaping investment strategies and decisions Lauren Hyatt Senior Consultant
+The role of ESG ratings in investment decisions and corporate sustainability strategies is undeniable.
+As the EU continues to set the tone, we can expect further regulation of rating agencies and the standardisation of methodologies.
+It is also foreseeable that double materiality assessments will inform and complement ESG ratings, which will play a pivotal role in shaping investment strategies and decisions Joaska Mischke Head of ESG and Sustainability Strategy

 The importance of ESG ratings for investment